sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - natural-language-methods/1000 - draft-nlp-table.md

 **Limitations**

-- Can impact performance, because it triggers OCR and table recognition for the entire document.
+- Can impact performance, because it performs table recognition for the entire document.
 - Suited to tables that have a header row, where each row is a data element.
 Not suited to tables where the header is in the first column and the columns are data elements.
 - Doesn't support tables that span pages